Arleen Sorkin: Career

-For the series Frasier (1993-2004), produced by her husband Christopher Lloyd, Sorkin would perform as a caller to Frasier Crane's radio show; the lines would later be dubbed over by a celebrity caller.
-In the final episode of Frasier, Sorkin makes an onscreen part as the owner of a monkey.
+For the series Frasier (1993–2004), produced by her husband Christopher Lloyd, Sorkin would perform as a caller to Frasier Crane's radio show; the lines would later be dubbed over by a celebrity caller.
+In the final episode of Frasier, Sorkin made an onscreen appearance as the owner of a monkey.

 Personal life

-Since 1995, Sorkin has been married to television writer-producer Christopher Lloyd, with whom she has two sons, Eli and Owen.
+Sorkin married television writer-producer Christopher Lloyd in 1995, with whom she had two sons, Eli and Owen.